tensorflow/community/rfcs/20191016-dlpack-support.md

 Which users are affected by the problem?
 Why is it a problem?
 What data supports this?
 What related work exists?

 DLPack is a community effort to define a common tensor data structure that can be shared by different frameworks allowing data to be quickly shared often with zero or minimal copy.
 One of the main bottlenecks when trying to achieve GPU performance when operating across different frameworks is I/O and data formatting.
 The transfer of data between GPU and CPU or between formats is costly to the point where many operations become faster to simply run on the CPU because of the additional costs associated with moving/transforming the data.
 Even when mechanisms exist to copy data without leaving the GPU, memory constraints limit the application because two copies of the data are required.
-By implementing dlpack within TensorFlow there would be a way to transfer data directly between frameworks, enabling the development of a range of applications that weren't previously possible but are currently available in PyTorch and MxNet.
+By implementing dlpack within TensorFlow there would be a way to transfer data directly between frameworks, enabling the development of a range of applications that weren't previously possible.

 Existing applications that take advantage of dlpack include: (adding my own and those listed in , other contributions needed)
- - Inline on-gpu preprocessing of tabular data using cuDF to prepare it for the model (normalization, categorical encoding, etc) improving preprocessing performance by 10x over pandas and CPU
+ - Inline on-gpu preprocessing of tabular data using cuDF to prepare it for deep learning models (continuous normalization, categorical encoding, etc) improving preprocessing performance by 10x over pandas and CPU
  - Larger than cpu memory dataloader that iterates over parquet files and batch loads tensors, providing a significant speedup over traditional dataloaders for tabular data
  - [End to end acceleration of training on GPU](https://medium.com/rapids-ai/accelerating-deep-learning-recommender-systems-by-15x-using-rapids-fastai-and-pytorch-b50b4d8568d1);
  - Use of Tensorflow in conjunction with [tvm](https://github.com/dmlc/tvm)